KTX: 2nd national construction plan

-New high speed lines in 2010s
+New high speed lines in the 2010s

 Honam HSR

 Until 2006, the first plans for a second, separate high-speed line from Seoul to Mokpo were developed into the project of a line branching from the Gyeongbu HSR and constructed in two stages, the Honam High Speed Railway (Honam HSR).
 The budget for the 185.75 km first stage, from the new Osong Station on the Gyongbu HSR to Gwangju·Songjeong Station, was set at ₩8,569.5 billion.
 The second stage, the 48.74 km remaining to Mokpo, was to be finished by 2017 with a budget of ₩2,002.2 billion.
 The Osong-Iksan section of the first phase is also intended for use as high-speed test track for rolling stock development, to be fitted with special catenary and instrumented track.
 The ground-breaking ceremony was held on December 4, 2009.
 As of September 2010, progress was 9.6% of the project budget then estimated at ₩10,490.1 billion for the first phase, which was due for completion in 2014, while the estimate for the entire line stood at ₩12,101.7 billion.